mindscan-de/Tutorials/0x06_LanguageModel_ULMFiT/README.md

 # Write up for arxiv:1801.06146 -- ULMFiT-paper

-This is a write up for the 'Universal LanguageModel Fine-tuning for Text-Classification' paper of Jeremy Howard and Rebastian Ruder.
+This is a write up for the 'Universal Language Model Fine-tuning for Text Classification' paper of Jeremy Howard and Rebastian Ruder.

 # Some context